Overdense fireworks in GOODS-N: Unveiling a record number of massive dusty star forming galaxies at z$\sim$5.2 with the N2CLS: Stellar baryon budget and the efficiency of star formation

-Building upon these studies, we have computed the stellar baryon conversion efficiency $\epsilon_\star$ for our sample of galaxies at $z\sim5.2$, following the methodology adopted in \cite{Boylan-Kolchin2023, Xiao2024}.
-Using the cumulative halo mass function, we compute the comoving number density of halos above a given halo mass threshold, at redshift $z$.
-The maximum stellar mass ($M_{\star, \rm max}$) that is statistically allowed within an observed volume is given by $M_{\star, \rm{max}} = \epsilon_{\star}\,f_b\,M_{halo,\rm{max}}$, where $\epsilon_{\star} \leq 1$ represents the (integrated) efficiency with which baryons are converted into stars and $f_b\equiv\Omega_b/\Omega_m$=0.156 is the cosmic baryon fraction from \cite{planck2020_cosmo}.
-We show on Fig.\,\ref{Fig:SFE} our 10 galaxies in the stellar mass vs. redshift plane.
-The lines correspond to different number densities: 3.7$\times$10$^{-6}$\,Mpc$^{-3}$ (i.e. one source in the cosmic volume explored by N2CLS, assuming z=5.2$\pm$0.5 ; with $\epsilon_{\star}=0.2$ and $\epsilon_{\star}=1$ displayed as blue-dotted and grey-dashed lines, respectively) and 3.9$\times$10$^{-12}$\,Mpc$^{-3}$ (i.e. a single galaxy in the whole sky; with $\epsilon_{\star}=1$ displayed as a continuous grey line).\\
+Building upon these studies, we computed the stellar baryon conversion efficiency ($\epsilon_\star$) for our sample of galaxies at $z\sim5.2$, following the methodology adopted in \cite{Boylan-Kolchin2023} and \cite{Xiao2024}.
+Using the cumulative halo mass function from \cite{tinker2008}, we computed the comoving number density of halos above a given halo mass threshold, at redshift $z$.
+The maximum stellar mass ($M_{\star}^{\rm max}$) that is statistically allowed within an observed volume is given by $M_{\star}^{\rm max} = \epsilon_{\star}\,f_b\,M_{halo}^{\rm max}$, where $\epsilon_{\star} \leq 1$ represents the (integrated) efficiency with which baryons are converted into stars and $f_b\equiv\Omega_b/\Omega_m$=0.156 is the cosmic baryon fraction from \cite{planck2020_cosmo}.
+We show in Fig.\,\ref{Fig:SFE} our 8 galaxies in the stellar mass versus redshift plane.
+The lines correspond to different number densities: 2.2$\times$10$^{-6}$\,Mpc$^{-3}$ (i.e. one source in the cosmic volume explored by N2CLS, assuming z=5.2$\pm$0.5 ; with $\epsilon_{\star}=0.2$ and $\epsilon_{\star}=1$ displayed as blue-dotted and grey-dashed lines, respectively) and 2.4$\times$10$^{-12}$\,Mpc$^{-3}$ (i.e. a single galaxy in the whole sky; with $\epsilon_{\star}=0.2$ displayed as a dotted grey line).\\

-Our analysis reveals notably high $\epsilon_\star$ values ($\epsilon_\star >$0.2 for all but N2GN\_1\_06 and 61), indicating that a significant fraction of baryonic mass in these galaxies has been converted into stars.
-Two galaxies (NN2GN\_1\_20 and 33), identified through photometric redshifts, lie above the model expectations for the GOODS-N survey volume.
-This discrepancy could arise from an overestimation of their photometric redshifts, assumptions related to the IMF (for example, a top-heavy IMF could yield lower stellar masses by $\gtrsim 0.3$\,dex, resulting in slightly reduced values of $\epsilon_{\star}$) or from the presence of an unusually dense concentration of massive halos in this region of the sky.\\